22 Tips to Optimize Your Kindle Reading Experience

 14.Reset Reading Time

 Occasionally, you may notice that the Kindle’s reading time estimate for a chapter or entire book is significantly inaccurate.
 However, there’s a straightforward way to reset this and have the Kindle relearn your speed.
-To do this, press the magnifying glass and enter “;ReadingTimeReset” and make sure you spell it correctly.
-Now, when you press enter, no search results will come up, but It will reset your reading time, and it will relearn your reading speed.
+To do this, press the magnifying glass, enter “;ReadingTimeReset” and make sure you spell it correctly.
+Now, when you press enter, no search results will appear, but it will reset your reading time and relearn your reading speed.

 Use Page Refresh To Stop Ghosting